 Locally, the Seven Strong Men have adopted a legendary status, especially considering their location just a hair below the Arctic Circle.
 Adding to their legend are reports of a feeling of contentedness when visiting the towers.
 According to some visitors, all desires seem to float away during a visit to the area and local lore claims that spirits gathered in the area during ancient times.

-Aside from trying to understand these bizarre monuments, visitors looking for a greater challenge can attempt to climb the Strong Men.
-Most sources report that reaching the top of the Manpupuner Formations is essentially impossible considering their shape and texture and a number of expert climbers have failed in their face.
+Aside from trying to understand these bizarre monuments, visitors looking for a greater challenge attempted to climb the Strong Men.
+But since the Rocks are holy places to the indigenous Mansi people this is not well received.